 Laurel Hedges are a unique group of plants, and they are particularly well-suited to hedging.
 They are technically in the Prunus genus and they are not “true” laurels at all!
 This may be why they are often called “Cherry laurels” –cherries and plums are also Prunus species.

-laurel plants are broad-leafed evergreens, meaning they have wide, leathery leaves that stay on the plant all year long.
+Laurel plants are broad-leafed evergreens, meaning they have wide, leathery leaves that stay on the plant all year long.
 This makes them ideal for privacy hedges, along with the fact that they are very fast growers.
 They are also highly drought-and heat-tolerant.

 3 Varieties of Laurel